nredko/nredko.github.io/_projects/project-7.md

 All authors of jewelery are students of [Art School for Children #4, Miass town](https://scholl4.ru/)

+Authors of this project:

+Vladimir Maksimov (Jewelery master and teacher)

+Vasiliy Matveev (Art School master, designer)

+Peter Pravdin (Inspirer and main author of the project)

+(c) 2025 Miass Town, Chelyabinsk Region, Russia

 ## Problem

-The only problem was to support old Windows versions, starting from Windows 10 without any updates.
+The only tech problem was to support old Windows versions, starting from Windows 10 without any updates.
+It was solved by choosing quite old Dotnet 4.6

 Installer was made with [NSIS](https://nsis.sourceforge.net)

+Yet another problem was to find the time for it :)

 ## Result